derb12/pybaselines/docs/algorithms/classification.rst

 fastchrom (FastChrom's Baseline Method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.fastchrom` identifies baseline segments by analyzing the rolling standard
+:meth:`.fastchrom` identifies baseline segments by analyzing the rolling standard
-deviation distribution, similar to :func:`std_distribution`.
+deviation distribution, similar to :meth:`.std_distribution`.
 Baseline points are
 identified as any point where the rolling standard deviation is less than the specified
 threshold, and peak regions are iteratively interpolated until the baseline is below the data.